-The program uses its unique strategy of mobilising people to know their HIV status, screening TB as well as collecting sputum from the door step to the lab and bringing the results back to the house hold.
+The program uses its unique strategy of mobilising people to know their HIV status, TB screening as well as collecting sputum from the door step to the lab and bringing the results back to the household.
 This strategy has reached many people who ordinarily would not actively seek out knowledge or treatment of TB.

 “When I visit the people at their door step, they are happy to disclose their health challenges and it becomes easier to assist them.
-This is because sometimes people might take time to decide to visit the clinics when they are not feeling well and in other instances if they are coughing they think of taking home remedies instead of visiting the clinic for TB screening in time, even though they know their HIV status” ,said Joseph the field officer.
+This is because sometimes people might take time to decide to visit the clinics when they are not feeling well and in other instances if they are coughing they think of taking home remedies instead of visiting the clinic for TB screening in time, even though they know their HIV status” ,said Joseph the Field Officer.

 This main strategy is effective as compared to other strategies because enough time is taken with an individual to discuss confidential information.
 The beneficiary can easily decide and get immediate help and is directed to the right service providers by the Field Officer.
 The Field Officer and the community volunteers provide educative information on TB/HIV to people in the comfort of their homes.